IntersectMBO/cardano-base/cardano-config/README.md

 the keys you write; the per-component defaults are merged separately and never trigger it.)

+The whole-config JSON Schema encodes the same rule statically: each component is given **either** under its section key **or** as its individual top-level keys, not both, so a generic JSON Schema validator also flags the combination.

 The recognised keys are grouped into the following components.
 Every component may be given inline, as a sub-file path, or as a list of sources (see [Single-file and split forms](#single-file-and-split-forms)).